lumentut/ng-ripple-module/README.md

 clientRect: ClientRect;   // host element ClientRect detail data
 ```
 ## Examples
 Below are examples of ripple directive in Ionic (3) application.
-Dont't forget set the host style position property to `relative`;
+Dont't forget to set the host element style position property into `relative`;

 ```ts